-■ Adjustment of Park County Cadastral Theme to the New GCDB
+■ Adjustment of Park County Cadastral Theme to the CadNSDI

-The Park County Cadastral will be adjusted using the new GCDB and PLSS.
-Additional cadastral readjustment by a parcel editing expert may be necessary, at which time Park County will confer with the BLM and the Cadastral Theme Lead.
+The Park County Cadastral will be adjusted using the new CadNSDI and PLSS.
+Additional cadastral readjustment by a parcel editing expert may be necessary, at which time Park County will confer with the Cadastral Theme Lead.

-■ Adjustment of Park County Administrative Boundaries Theme to the New GCDB
+■ Adjustment of Park County Administrative Boundaries Theme to the New PLSS

-After the Park County Cadastral Theme is adjusted to the new GCDB, Park County will perform the same adjustment to all Park County Administrative Boundaries that are based on the Cadastral Theme.
+After the Park County Cadastral Theme is adjusted to the new PLSS, Park County will perform the same adjustment to all Park County Administrative Boundaries that are based on the Cadastral Theme.
 Cadastral Theme updates and Administrative Boundaries updates will be submitted to the BMSC.
 Modifications to registered data within the Montana GIS Portal will be submitted.
 Park County Administrative Boundary updates will be sent to the U.S. Census Bureau for future updates to their records.